kunhwiko/concepts/cloud/aws/D-EC2.md

 b) As a layer 7 load balancer, ALB supports rerouting based on rule conditions (e.g. path, headers, Source IP) and can perform custom logic on incoming traffic based on those rules (e.g. forward to traffic group, traffic redirect, return error).
 c) ALBs come with a hostname that can be connected via DNS resolution.
-Note that underlying IPs can change.
+The IP address of load balancers can change.
 d) ALBs come with security groups that can be referenced and whitelisted by security groups of EC2 instances.
 ```